 In a saucepan over medium heat combine the cream, vanilla and instant coffee.

 Bring to a simmer, stirring frequently.
-After mixture simmers remove from heat and let sit for 10 minutes.
+Then remove from heat and let sit for 10 minutes.

-Whisk the sugar and salt into the egg yolks until they are pale yellow.
+Meanwhile, whisk the sugar and salt into egg yolks until they are pale yellow.

-Find 12 shallow oven safe custard dishes and place on a large baking sheet or baking dish.
+Place 12 shallow custard dishes on a large baking sheet or baking dish.

 Whisk 1/3 of the cooled cream mixture into the egg yolk mixture.
-Pour in and combine the remaining cream.
+Then, combine the remaining cream.